microsoft/hlsl-specs/proposals/NNNN-202x-deprecations.md

 In DXC the `uniform` keyword is parsed and ignored.
 This may lead users to believing it has some impact when it does not.
 We should remove it.

-## Stricter restrictions on cbuffer Members

-DXC's implementation of `cbuffer` declarations allows all sorts of declarations inside the scope of a `cbuffer`, and does not interoperate well with C++ namespaces.

-In HLSL 202x we should disallow any declaration that isn't a variable declaration to be a member of a cbuffer, and we should seek to clearly define the relationship between cbuffer declarations and their enclosing scope (i.e. namespace).
+## Disallow `cbuffer` initializers

+DXC allows variables within a `cbuffer` to have initializer clauses.
+The initializer clauses are ignored, and DXC does not issue a diagnostic.
+In HLSL 202x initializer clauses on declarations placed into an implicit or explicit `cbuffer` declaration are illegal and will produce an error.

 <!-- {% endraw %} -->